 The vast majority of people recover from influenza without any complications and develop immunity to future infection with the same strain or a related influenza strain that may prevent illness symptoms or make illness less severe.
-However, there is an increased risk for serious complications and death for the elderly and those with compromised immune systems or who are suffering from diabetes, kidney dysfunction, heart disease, and other chronic health issues.8
+However, there is an increased risk for serious complications and death for the elderly and those with compromised immune systems or who are suffering from diabetes, kidney dysfunction, heart disease, and other chronic health issues.28

-Between the 1976/1977 and 2006/2007 flu seasons, the Centers for Disease Control (CDC) has estimated that, depending upon the influenza type and strain circulating in a given year, influenza-related deaths in the United States range between a low of 3,000 and a high of 49,000.29 In 2016, the CDC updated their numbers and estimated that influenza-associated deaths between 2010-2011 and 2013-2014 averaged between a low of 12,000 and a high of 56,000.30 However, these numbers are only estimates because the CDC does not collect influenza-related death information in persons older than 18 years of age.
-Currently, the CDC acknowledges that it is unknown how many people in the U.S. die every year from influenza-related complications.10
+Between the 1976/1977 and 2006/2007 flu seasons, the Centers for Disease Control (CDC) estimated that, depending upon the influenza type and strain circulating in a given year, influenza-related deaths in the United States range between a low of 3,000 and a high of 49,000.29 In 2016, the CDC updated their numbers and estimated that influenza-associated deaths between 2010-2011 and 2013-2014 averaged between a low of 12,000 and a high of 56,000.30 However, these numbers are only estimates because the CDC does not collect influenza-related death information in persons older than 18 years of age.
+Currently, the CDC acknowledges that it is unknown how many people in the U.S. die every year from influenza-related complications.31

 Is Influenza contagious?

 A viral infectious disease, influenza is contagious and can last three to 14 days if there are no complications.32 Most healthy adults are thought to be infectious and able to shed influenza virus and transmit it others beginning one day before symptoms develop and for five to seven days after becoming ill.
 It is estimated that some children may be infectious for longer than seven days.33 Severely immunocompromised children and adults may shed influenza virus for weeks or months.34

-Both vaccinated and unvaccinated persons can be infected with and shed and transmit influenza virus in respiratory secretions14 and wild-type influenza virus has also been shed and identified in stool.15 Vaccinated and unvaccinated individuals can transmit influenza to others but be asymptomatic and have no apparent clinical symptoms themselves.16 17
+Both vaccinated and unvaccinated persons can be infected with and shed and transmit influenza virus in respiratory secretions35 and wild-type influenza virus has also been shed and identified in stool.36 Vaccinated and unvaccinated individuals can transmit influenza to others but be asymptomatic and have no apparent clinical symptoms themselves.37 38